 Darius shrugged.
 “You sorta get used to it.
 Besides, that’s just the way it is.
 Maybe someday I’ll meet somebody who wants to be my friend – but maybe not.”

 John knew his stop was coming up, and he wanted to part ways on a positive note.
 “Well, Darius, I’ve got to get off soon.
 But I’ll be in town for the rest of the week, and I’ll keep a lookout for you.
 Maybe we can talk again.”

 Darius smiled broadly.
 “That would be great!”

 Within a few seconds, they arrived at John’s destination, and as he got ready to exit the train, Darius looked at him in a way that was touching and said, “Thanks for being so nice to me.”

 John smiled.
 “Thank you for being so friendly.
 Please, take care.”

 As John stepped onto the platform and the train door closed, an uneasiness came over him.
 His brief conversation with the young man had been unsettling.
 Lost in thought, he had only gone a short distance when he noticed the petite woman dressed in blue quickly approaching.
-Her brisk walk appeared to be her normal pace.
+Her brisk walk seemed natural, as if it was her normal pace.

 The woman, who appeared to be in her mid-thirties, did not hesitate to speak up when she got to him.
 “Excuse me, Sir.”